OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 Often, OSS is developed in a public, decentralised, collaborative manner between multiple contributors.
 The purpose of this is to enhance the diversity and scope of a project and its design, in order to become more beneficial and sustainable.
 Such an approach was famously likened to a 'bazaar' model by Eric Raymod, an early OSS proponent.
 One of the major guiding principles of this is that of peer production, which relises on self-organised communities to regulate the development of content, co-ordinated towards a shared goal or outcome.

 ## Where to go from here <a name="Future_OSS"></a>

 Hopefully now you have come to see the importance of software as a cornerstone of modern science, and the importance that OSS plays in this.

+The learning outcomes from this should be:

+* You will be able to define the characteristics of OSS, and the ethical, legal, economic and research impact arguments for and against it.
+* Based on community standards, you will be able to describe the quality requirements of sharing and re-using open code.
+* You will be able to use a range of research tools that utilise OSS.
+* You will be able to transform code designed for their personal use into code that is accessible and re-usable by others.

+However, the Open Source journey does not stop here!
+This was just the beginning, and there are some incredible resources out there if you would like to do or learn more:

-If you feel particularly inspired by this, you can endorse the [Science Code Manifesto](http://sciencecodemanifesto.org/), which is based on the five principles of code, copyright, citation, credit, and curation.
+* If you feel particularly inspired by this, you can endorse the [Science Code Manifesto](http://sciencecodemanifesto.org/), which is based on the five principles of code, copyright, citation, credit, and curation.

-To gain more hands on experience with OSS, the [Software Carpentry](https://software-carpentry.org/) community hold regular workshops to improve lab-based computing skills.
+* To gain more hands on experience with OSS, the [Software Carpentry](https://software-carpentry.org/) community hold regular workshops to improve lab-based computing skills.

-To launch and develop your own project, the [Open Source Guides](https://opensource.guide/) program offers a range of practical guides and skills to help launch and advance your OSS projects.
+* To launch and develop your own project, the [Open Source Guides](https://opensource.guide/) program offers a range of practical guides and skills to help launch and advance your OSS projects.

+* For a detailed look at OSS-based research workflows, the [Open Science, Open Data, Open Source](https://pfern.github.io/OSODOS/gitbook/) handguide by Pedro L. Fernandes and Rutger A. Vos is one of the top resources online.

-More formalised journal venues also exist for software-based articles, including [The Journal of Open Research Software](https://openresearchsoftware.metajnl.com/) and [The Journal of Open Source Software](https://joss.theoj.org/).
+* More formalised journal venues also exist for software-based articles, including [The Journal of Open Research Software](https://openresearchsoftware.metajnl.com/) and [The Journal of Open Source Software](https://joss.theoj.org/).

 ### Further reading <a name="Reading"></a>